 The University Community Business Association (UCBA) was founded in December 1984 to address the economic development and sustainability concerns facing businesses in the University District.
 Through organization and communication, the UCBA strives to be a collective advocate for business needs and an intermediary between the City of Columbus, Ohio State, and other entities.

 The UCBA was also established to facilitate peer-to-peer business connections, market the attributes of doing business within the University District, and provide a source of education for business owners through regular business forums.
-The UCBA is led by the University District Business Council, which makes recommendations to the shared UDO/UCBA Board of Directors regarding the actions and management of the Business Council.
+The UCBA is led by the University District Business Council which makes recommendations to the shared UDO/UCBA Board of Directors on its projects and programs.

-The University Area Review Board (UARB) was established in 1992 under City Code section 3372.580 to preserve, protect and enhance the urban environment and neighborhood characteristics of the University Area and specifically discharge these duties within the University Impact District (UID - see map in Additional Resources).
+The University Impact District Review Board (formally called the University Area Review Board) was established in 1992 under City Code section 3372.580 to preserve, protect and enhance the urban environment and neighborhood characteristics of the University Area and specifically discharge these duties within the University Impact District (UID - see map in Additional Resources).